 Tzu Chi: Nationwide DORSCON Yellow precautions in place

-Tzu Chi conducted the first cross department meeting to tackle the outbreak.
-All establishments began implementing precautionary measures.
+Tzu Chi conducts the first cross department meeting to tackle the outbreak.
+All establishments to start implementing precautionary measures.
 Cluster activities are cancelled or suspended.
 The foundation also began consolidating preventive equipment for the outbreak.

 [Confirmed cases: 13]

-Singapore: Government started distributing 4 face masks per household
+Singapore: Government begin distributing 4 face masks per household

 A total of 1.37 million households can collect face masks from grassroot committees.
 Government discourages people from hoarding face masks.